Community Boat Project Internship

 Goal of the internship

 The goal is to provide unique training to go out and organize Community-based vocational programs around the world.
-These programs are important because they not only provide hands-on skills for people but knit the Community together.
+Or simply to learn how to plan and manage building projects.

 Master Craftsmen volunteers are common; Shipwrights, Sailmakers, Riggers, Captains, etc..
 Each come with a wealth of knowledge which you can glean from.

 Best of all, interns will be an instructor to our high school and other students!
-Be prepared to take ownership of one program.
+Be prepared to take ownership projects.

 Interns are required to work 3 days a week, 24 hours minimum, this maybe in the shop or on-the-water.
-At times there is an all hands effort to get boats in or out of the water.
+At times there is an all hands effort to get boats or tiny houses in or out of the shop.
 Interns will be drawn into all sorts of things.

 This commitment will be productive time with students and volunteers.
 Interns may also attend the morning lectures at the boat school and pursue personal projects in the shop, but these will not count toward your 24 hour/week commitment.